Spirulina

 Arthrospira platensis

-Algae · Alkaline lakes and commercial cultivation worldwide
+Bacteria · Alkaline lakes in Africa and Central America, commercial cultivation ponds worldwide

 Notable Traits of Spirulina